 The teaching of grammar and spelling is in line with the requirements of The National Curriculum.
-The expectations for the teaching of grammar and the agreed terminology (from the NC glossary) are used by each year group integrated in the English lessons.
-Grammar skills are embedded within all lessons where appropriate.
+The expectations for the teaching of grammar and the agreed terminology (from the NC glossary) are used by each year group.
+Grammar skills are embedded within all lessons where appropriate and are additionally taught discretely in KS2.